p-sw/hyprland-dotfiles-2/README.md

 > Or, if you want to use other

 * Just use what you want, and change the configuration for network module in **Waybar** to make it work with that.

-### Note About Dependency Replacement

-* Starship
-  * Easily replaceable.
-You can just ignore if you don't want to use this.
-* Rofi
-  * Also easily replaceable.
-Just be careful when you use networkmanager-dmenu - you should change the configuration.
-* _[TODO]_

 ### Requirements